 For optimal protection, select custom-fit covers tailored to your specific furniture pieces.
 Popular brands like Classic Accessories and Duck Covers offer a variety of sizes and styles.
 Don’t forget to cover everything—tables, chairs, and even grills—to keep them in prime condition for the next season.

-Repurpose Old Furniture for Storage
+Repurposed Furniture for Extra Storage

 Repurposing old furniture is a fantastic way to enhance your patio’s storage while adding unique character.